Anunth-R/Fast-Robots/lab1.md

 ![image](https://github.com/user-attachments/assets/69ff4391-7152-4cf0-b1c8-ef0bbd8e08f1)

-I then updated the MAC address in the connections.yaml folder to allow my computer to connect to the Artemis over bluetooth.
+I then updated the MAC address in the connections.yaml folder.
 I also generated a UUID to prevent accedently connecting to another board and updated both the arduino_ble and connections.yaml.

 ![image](https://github.com/user-attachments/assets/a53bf4c4-68fc-4059-af10-a82f9a728382)

 ![image](https://github.com/user-attachments/assets/aec71ea0-9e10-4081-9264-8804db378a9a)

 The following setup and codebase allows my computer and the Artemis board to wirelessly communicate with each other.
-In particular, the ble_arduino, base_ble and ble files handle communication on the Python side.
-Estring and RobotCommand are helper scripts that provide a useful datastructure and helper functions.
+The UUID prevents me from accidently connecting to another board.

 ## Task ECHO
 I wrote a simple ECHO command that allows the Artemis to echo recieved commands back with "Robot says -> " in front of it.